-It all started in my early 20’s when, on a random night, I had a dream in which I was exploring Amsterdam.
-I don’t think I had even seen pictures of Amsterdam or thought much about traveling before that, but I woke up with an intense desire to explore the world.
-I bought a Europe guidebook right away, and a year later I took my first solo backpacking trip to Europe.
+It all started in my early 20’s when, during a dream on a random night, I found myself exploring Amsterdam.
+Before that, I hadn’t seen pictures of Amsterdam or thought much about traveling, but I woke up with an intense desire to explore the world.
+I bought a Lonely Planet Western Europe guidebook right away, and a year later I took my first solo backpacking trip to Europe.

-Later on in my early 30’s after I got my finances in order, I decided to start saving for a 4-year trip around the world.
+Later on in my early 30’s after I got my finances in order, I decided to start saving for a 1-year trip around the world.
 I didn’t want to see the world in 2-week chunks once a year.
 I wanted the freedom to travel as much as I wanted, without hurry and without worries.
-I finally realized that dream in 2014, when I quit my job and bought a one-way ticket to Peru.
-In total, I traveled to 33 countries from 2014 to 2018, including 9 months of living in Sydney, Australia.
+The planned 1-year trip eventually became a 4-year trip.
+I finally realized my dream in 2014, when I quit my job and bought a one-way ticket to Peru.
+In total, that trip took me to 33 countries from 2014 to 2018, including 9 months of living in Sydney, Australia.
 These were the happiest years of my life.

 In addition to long-term travel, I also enjoy multi-day hikes where I camp and carry all my food and gear.
 Over the past few years I have hiked the John Muir Trail, the West Coast Trail in Canada, the Waitukubuli National Trail in Dominica, Mount Roraima in Venezuela, the “W” at Torres del Paine in Chile, 8 Great Walks in New Zealand, and Mount Fuji in Japan.